terraform-ibm-modules/terraform-ibm-powervs-infrastructure/README.md

 - Creates an IBM® Power Systems™ Virtual Server (PowerVS) workspace
 - Creates an SSH key
 - Creates two private networks: a management network and a backup network
-- Creates two IBM Cloud connections with an option to reuse cloud connections
+- Creates two [IBM Cloud connections](https://cloud.ibm.com/docs/power-iaas?topic=power-iaas-cloud-connections) with an option to reuse the connections
 - Attaches the IBM Cloud connections to a transit gateway
 - Attaches the private networks to the IBM Cloud connections
 - Installs and configures the Squid Proxy, DNS Forwarder, NTP Forwarder and NFS on specified host, and sets the host as server for these services